 When we talk about maintenance digitalization, one of the most powerful opportunities chemical companies have is to focus on their preventive maintenance (PM) programs.
 Most of the industry has some form of PMs in place as a result of Occupational Safety and Health Administration (OSHA) 1910.119 standards for process safety management of highly hazardous chemicals.
 However, chemical companies do have improvement opportunities when it comes to PM work order management.
 For example, many plants use time-based triggers for PMs, but have not evaluated maintenance data to determine if a PM process might be more effective to use run-time, rotations, cycles of use, or some other measurement.
 The primary advantage of seeing if there are other triggers that identify failures in advance is that it can start to reduce and even eliminate unplanned downtime events.

 For chemical companies embracing maintenance digitalization and implementing Maintenance Connection, they are able to automate their PM workflow, generating PM schedules that are initiated by a trigger they define.
 As chemical manufacturers optimize their PM programs, they can begin to make significant progress in reducing downtime.
 Why is this important?
-One recent report indicates that manufacturing companies lose $50 Billion annually in unplanned downtime4.
+One recent report, 2017 Aberdeen Group Asset Performance Management: Blazing a Better Path to Operational Excellence, indicates that manufacturing companies lose $50 Billion annually in unplanned downtime.
 The chemical industry contributes to this number and any reductions that can be made save companies money.

 Another valuable digitalization benefit that Maintenance Connection delivers is Equipment Inventory Management.
 Finding the right inventory balance to manage parts and inventory throughout the maintenance lifecycle can provide significant savings to chemical companies.